armanjamwal0/Anime-website/README.md

 #---------------------------------------------------------------------------------------------------
 #_----------------------------------- Flask_Migartion______________________________________________
-# i use Flask_Migration library -> for it change schema  without datalose like that when you change
+# i use Flask_Migration library -> for it change schema  without lose database data like that when you change
 # your models (like adding row or removing collumns) it update without lose your data

 #2>#Version Control for Database